privacyguides/privacyguides.org/docs/basics/common-threats.en.md

     **Web browsers**, **email clients**, and **office applications** all typically run untrusted code sent to you from third-parties by design.
 Running multiple virtual machines separating applications like these from your main system and each other is one technique you can use to avoid an exploit in these applications from gaining access to the rest of your system.
 Technologies like Qubes OS or Microsoft Defender Application Guard on Windows provide convenient methods to seamlessly do this, for example.

 If you are concerned about **physical attacks** you should use an operating system with a secure verified boot implementation, such as Android, iOS, or macOS.
 You should also make sure that your drive is encrypted, and that the operating system uses a TPM or Secure Element for rate limiting attempts to enter the encryption passphrase.
 You should avoid sharing your computer with people you don't trust, because most desktop operating systems do not encrypt data separately per-user.

+## Privacy From Service Providers

+<span class="pg-teal">:material-server-network: Service Providers</span>

+We live in a world where almost everything is connected to the internet.
+Our "private" messages, emails, social interactions are typically stored on a server somewhere.
+Generally, when you send someone a message, that message is then stored on a server, and when your friend wants to read the message, the server will show it to them.

+The obvious problem with this is that the service provider (or a hacker who has compromised the server) can look into your "private" conversations whenever and however they want to do it, without you ever knowing.
+This applies to many common services like SMS messaging, Telegram, Discord, and so on.

+Thankfully, end-to-end encryption can alleviate this issue by encrypting communications between parties before they are even sent to the server.
+The confidentiality of their messages are guaranteed, so long as the service provider does not have access to the user's private key.

+??? note "Note on web-based encryption"

+    In practice, the effectiveness of different end-to-end encryption implementations varies.
+Applications such as [Signal](../real-time-communication.md#signal) run natively on the user's system, and every copy of of the application is the same across different installations.
+If the service provider was to backdoor their applications to try and steal your private keys, that could be detected later using reverse engineering.

+    On the other hand, web based end-to-end encryption implementations such as ProtonMail's webmail or Bitwarden's web vault rely on the server dynamically serving JavaScript code to the browser to handle cryptographic operations.
+A malicious server could target a specific user and send them malicious JavaScript code to steal their encryption key, and it would be extremely hard for the user to ever notice such a thing.
+Even if the user does notice the attempt to steal their key, it would be incredibly hard to prove that it is the provider trying to do so, because the server can choose to serve different web clients to different users.

+    Therefore, when relying on end-to-end encryption, you should choose to use native applications over web clients whenever possible.

+Even with end-to-end encryption, service providers can still profile you based on **metadata**, which is not typically protected.
+While the service provider could not read your messages to see what you're saying, they can still observe things like who you're talking to, how often you message them, and what times you're typically active.
+Protection of metadata is fairly uncommon, and you should pay close attention to the technical documentation of the software you are using to see if there is any metadata reduction or protection at all, if that is a concern for you.

 ## Mass Surveillance Programs